 The Urology Residency program at Wake Forest University School of Medicine consists of six years of training (one year of research, six months of surgery rotations and 4½ years of urology rotations), which provides a broad experience in clinical urology.

 Our applicant pool is large and has a wide national geographic representation.
 Students who are seriously interested in pursuing a residency at Wake Forest University School of Medicine are encouraged to apply for a rotation in our urology service.
-These two- to four-week rotations allow for active participation in urologic diagnostic evaluation, surgery and departmental conferences.
+These four-week rotations allow for active participation in urologic diagnostic evaluation, surgery and departmental conferences.